New Minor in Business

 Acceptance and Notification

 All students will be notified within 2 weeks of application submission.
 Minor applicants will be notified of the decision through CU email and the new Business Minor designation will be added to their record (with the track option selected on the application).
+This designation will allow students to register for the appropriate minor course/s.

-Scholarships are available now for the Spring 2014 cohort.
+Scholarships are available now for the Fall 2014 cohort.
 All students are encouraged to apply.
 However, preference may be given to students in specific majors, CU GPAs of 3.0 and above or financial need.

 Students applying may want to prepare their essays before starting the application.
 Students are able to save their application but when they re-enter, they may need to be on the same computer and browser.